 If a person has Crohn’s disease, a doctor may recommend taking a biologic medication to bring about and maintain remission.
-These infusions will usually be with a biologic drug and delivered through an intravenous line by a health professional.
+These medications can be either infusions or subcutaneous injections.

 People can receive biologics as an intravenous (IV) infusion or subcutaneous injection.
 These drugs can help reduce the risk of flares and severe symptoms, but they can also cause side effects.